picmi/help/docs/business/integrations/check-work-rights.md

 ## Separation of identity and hiring

-PICMI recommends handling proof of identity and work status separately from the application process.
+PICMI recommends handling proof of identity documentation and right to work status separately from the application process.
 This ensures that hiring decisions and compliance checks remain distinct but aligned.

 ## Audit and compliance benefits

 - Since auditing and identity verification often overlap but serve different purposes, a single, streamlined process through CheckWorkRights simplifies operations.
-- Even for citizens, performing a one-time eligibility check through CheckWorkRights provides significant compliance benefits for a minimal fee.
+- Even for citizens, performing a one-time right to work check through CheckWorkRights provides significant compliance benefits for a minimal fee.

-## Best practices for work eligibility management
+## Best practices for right to work management

 To ensure robust compliance, best practice recommends:

-- **Centralised data**: Storing all eligibility information (for both citizens and visa holders) in one system for easy access and audits.
+- **Centralised data**: Storing all right to work information (for both citizens and visa holders) in one system for easy access and audits.
 - **Consistent process**: Applying the same process to Australian citizens and visa holders, even though citizens typically require only a one-time check.